cdlib/zephir-services/cid-minting/README.md

 * cid_minting_store

 ### OCLC Lookup (oclc_lookup)
-This module contains core functions to find OCNs relationships in the OCLC Concordance table:
+This module contains core functions to find the OCNs relationships in the OCLC Concordance table:

 * get_primary_ocn(ocn, db_path="primary-lookup"):
   Gets the primary oclc number for a given oclc number.